Edmonton Zoning Bylaw 12800

 1. buildings shall be built to the front and side property lines.
 The Development Officer, in consultation with the Heritage Officer, may allow building Setbacks up to 2.5 m to accommodate street related activities such as sidewalk cafes, architectural features and Landscaping that contribute to the historical character of the area.
 The Development Officer may allow a building Setback of 3.0 m for residential buildings and may allow the required Private Outdoor Amenity Area to be within the 3.0 m building Setback.

-1. Amenity Areas:
+1. Amenity Area:

 1. a minimum Amenity Area of 3% of the non-residential Floor Area shall be provided and such Amenity Area shall be exempted from Floor Area calculations to a maximum of 6% of the Floor Area of the development.
 Such Amenity Areas may include courtyards, interior landscaped open space, arcades, plazas, atriums and seating areas;